 The team recognizes that details matter and that beyond the strongly held views from both sides of the aisle lay specifics that can narrow the range of disagreement.
 As Swagel said at the launch, “part of what I want to do with this initiative is be detail oriented and not be at 50,000 feet, but get down to the ground level and say, what are the specifics?”

 At the launch, the initiative unveiled a bipartisan group of leading experts who will divide their work into five substantive areas: (1) systemic risk; (2) failure resolution; (3) capital markets; (4) consumer protection; and (5) regulatory architecture.
-A full list of our initiative members can be found here.

 The members of our initiative have an appreciation for bipartisan solutions when they see them.
 The Dodd-Frank Act’s Title II, which aims to eliminate “too big to fail” by creating a new way for certain financial institutions to dissolve, was cited by member Rodgin Cohen as a “superb example of bipartisanship.”
 He added, “you had Senators Warner and Corker.
 You had Senator Shelby; you had Senator Dodd and their staffs all working to get it right.
 This was not about politics; it was about getting it right.”